 Another possibility is that the Cayuga originated from a black duck breed that was commonly found in Lacashire, England, but that has since disappeared because breeders preferred the Aylesbury.

 The Cayuga was accepted into the American Poultry Association's Standard of Perfection in 1874.
 The breed was a favorite with farmers until the 1890s when Pekins came to dominate the market.

 Colors: The Cayuga's color is its most distinguishing characteristic.
 It is black, with a beetle-green tint.
 The bill, legs and feet are black as well, though the bill can have an olive tinge.
 As Cayugas age, their feathers will often begin to change colors - like some humans, they "go gray."
 Their feet will also begin to look more orange with age.

-Status: The American Livestock Breeds Conservancy lists Cayugas as Threatened, meaning there are fewer than 1000 breeding birds.
-However, the ALBC also states, "The Cayuga is in a good position to increase rapidly in numbers with little effort."
+Livestock Conservancy Status: Threatened, meaning there are fewer than 1000 breeding birds.
+However, the LC also states, "The Cayuga is in a good position to increase rapidly in numbers with little effort."
 They are available at most of the large poultry hatcheries.

 Body Type: The Cayuga is a medium sized duck with a large breast.

 Standard Weights: Old Male 8 lbs, Old Female 7 lbs, Young Male 7 lbs, Young Female 6 lbs